 Wrapping up now - New Remote Covid-19 Insights Gathering Study in Indonesia

 Empatika has just wrapped up a longitudinal (nine month) remote qualitative research study.
 The study used a flexible mix of explorative and participatory remote research tools in order to gather insights on the COVID-19 situation in Indonesia from people’s perspectives.
 From these insights we have produced three thematic briefs on livelihoods and social assistance; learning and social lives of children; and health; along with a summary brief which brings together insights from across these themes over the entire study period.
-We hope to be able to share these briefs very soon!
+We hope to be able to share these briefs very soon.

 Study participants are some of the families that Empatika researchers have stayed with during previous research studies (including 45 families across 23 districts of Indonesia).

-See our blog for more details and stay tuned for the final briefs!
+See also our blog for more details.

 Insights from Past Immersions in Indonesia